SpamScope/spamscope/README.md

    - [spamscope_elasticsearch](./topologies/spamscope_elasticsearch.py): the output are stored in Elasticsearch indexes.
    - [spamscope_redis](./topologies/spamscope_redis.py): the output are stored in Redis.

 If you want submit SpamScope topology use `spamscope-topology submit` tool.
-For more details `spamscope-topology submit -h`:
+For more details [see SpamScope cli tools](src/cli/README.md):

 ```
 $ spamscope-topology submit --topology {spamscope_debug,spamscope_elasticsearch,spamscope_redis}
 ```

-It's possible change the default settings for all Apache Storm options.
+It's possible to change the default settings for all Apache Storm options.
 I suggest to change these options:

  - **topology.tick.tuple.freq.secs**: reload configuration of all bolts
  - **topology.max.spout.pending**: Apache Storm framework will then throttle your spout as needed to meet the `topology.max.spout.pending` requirement